daplab/documentation/docs/tutorials/hive.md

 -------------------------------------
 # Introduction

-Hive is a "pluggable software" runing on top of YARN/HDFS.
+Hive is a "pluggable software" running on top of YARN/HDFS.
 Its primary goal was is to facilitate reading, writing, and managing large datasets residing in distributed storage using SQL.

 With Hive, it is possible to project a structure onto data already in storage and to write